technomancy/leiningen/doc/PLUGINS.md

                  '(println "hello from" *clojure-version*))
 ```

-## Upgrading Existing Plugins

-Earlier versions of Leiningen had a few differences in the way plugins
-worked, but upgrading shouldn't be too difficult.

-The biggest difference between 1.x and 2.x is that `:dev-dependencies`
-have been done away with.
-There are no longer any dependencies that
-exist both in Leiningen's process and the project's process; Leiningen
-only sees `:plugins` and the project only sees `:dependencies`, though
-both these maps can be affected by the currently-active profiles.

-If your project doesn't need to use `eval-in-project` at all, it
-should be relatively easy to port; it's just a matter of updating any
-references to Leiningen functions which may have moved.
-All
-`leiningen.utils.*` namespaces have gone away, and `leiningen.core`
-has become `leiningen.core.main`.

-Plugins that do use `eval-in-project` should just be aware that the
-plugin's own dependencies and source will not be available to the
-project.
-If your plugin currently has code that needs to run in both
-contexts it must be split into multiple projects, one for `:plugins`
-and one for `:dependencies`.
-See the example of `lein-swank` above to
-see how to inject `:dependencies` in `eval-in-project` calls.

 ## Projects vs Standalone Execution

 Some Leiningen tasks can be executed from any directory (e.g. `lein repl`).